syrianarchive/sudanesearchive-investigations/investigations/el-obeid.md

 title: "Violence against protesters in El-Obeid on July 29, 2019"
 desc: "More than 60 injured and at least 6 killed during protests"
 date: 2020-05-19
-image: /assets/investigations/Obeid-image35.png
+image: /assets/investigations/Obeid-image62.png
 ---

 ### Introduction

 - Location: El-Obeid
 - Date: 29 July 2019
 - Reported killed: 6
 - Reported injured: 62
 - Potentially responsible: Rapid Support Forces (RSF)

 This is an investigation produced by the Sudanese Archive in partnership with UC Berkeley’s Human Rights Center Investigation Lab.
 We’ve employed open-source tools and techniques to verify gathered evidence, including video footage, published reports and testimonies.
 This investigation examines how  civilians and students protesting  military rule and calling for a transition to a civilian one were violently attacked by members of the security forces.

+<iframe width="760" height="515" src="https://www.youtube.com/embed/qgl11Zz4_S0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 On 29 July 2019, secondary school students in the city of El-Obeid, the capital of North Kordofan, staged a protest over a lack of vital services and the rundown conditions in the city.
 The students came out from several institutions, marching through the main market area protesting against the lack of water, electricity and public transport.
 In their chanting throughout the rally, the protesters also made two demands: a speedy transition of power to civilian rule, and justice for the pro-democracy protesters killed outside the army base in Khartoum on [3 June 2019](https://www.hrw.org/report/2019/11/17/they-were-shouting-kill-them/sudans-violent-crackdown-protesters-khartoum).